2\pi-grafting and complex projective structures with generic holonomy: Limit of the complement of the admissible loop

 \end{proposition} \begin{remark} \begin{itemize} \item In (ii), the metric completion of $\sigma_\In$ is the union of $\sigma_\In$ and the boundary loops.
 Then $N_i$ naturally extends to yet a heavy measured lamination on the completion, so that both boundary loops are leaves of weight infinity. \item Let $\zeta_\If\cn \td{\sigma}_\If \to \h^3$ be the pleated surface associate with $\CC_\If$, where $\td{\sigma}_\If$ is the universal cover of $\sigma_\In$ (note that, if $\ell$ is separating, $\td{\sigma}_\In$ has two connected components).
 Then, let $m$ be a boundary geodesic of $\td{\sigma}_\In$ and let $\gam_m$ be a non-trivial deck transformation preserving $m$.
 Then, in both Case (i) and (ii), $\zeta_\If$ isometrically takes $m$ onto the axis of the loxodromic element $\rho(\gm_m)$.

 \end{itemize} \end{remark}

 \proof[Proof of Proposition \ref{4-27no2}] {\it Case (i).} Suppose that $\ell$ is roughly circular.
-Let $\AA$ be a component of $\CC_\In \minus \CC_0$, which is a half infinite grafting cylinder attached a boundary component of $\CC_0$.
-Then, since $\ell$ is roughly circular, there is a circular loop $\ap$ in $\AA$ homotopy equivalent to $\AA$.
+Let $\AA$ be a component of $\CC_\In \minus \CC_0$, which is a half infinite (grafting) cylinder attached a boundary component of $\CC_0$.
+As $\ell$ is roughly circular, the developing map of $\AA$ is the restriction of the exponential map $\exp\col \C \to \C^\ast$ to a region $\til{\AA}$ bounded by a property embedded curve in $\C$ whose imaginary coordinate is bounded form below and above.
+Then we can in addition assume that $\pi_1(\AA) \cong \Z$ acts on $\til{\AA}$ by translations by integers (conjugating by an element of $\PSL$).
+Then we can find a circular loop $\ap$ in $\til{\AA}$, which lifts to a horizontal line in $\R$.
 Then $\ap$ bounds a (smaller) half-infinite cylinder $\AA'$ isotopic to $\AA$, and $\AA'$ is uniquely foliated by circular loops.
 Let $\ell'$ be such a circular loop in $\AA'$.

 Let $\NN_\If$ be the circular measured lamination on $\td{\CC}_\In$, which descends to $N_\In$.
-Then, since the cylinder $\AA'$ is half-infinite, by taking $\ell'$ sufficiently far from the boundary component of $\AA'$ if necessarily, we may assume that $\ell$ is a closed leaf of $\NN_\In$ (there is enough space in $A'$ to find a maximal ball corresponding to such $\ell'$).
+In $\til{\AA}$, one can easily find two horizontal parallel lines of distance $\pi$ apart $\til{\AA}$.
+Then the regions bounded by such two lines is a maximal ball, and its core is the horizontal line in the middle of them.
+The core descends to a closed leaf $\ell'$ of $\NN_\In$.
 In addition we can assume that $\AA'$ is a maximal cylinder in $\CC_\infi$ that is isotopic to $\AA$ such that $\AA'$ is foliated by closed leaves of $\NN_\If$.
 (Then $\AA'$ may not be contained in $\AA$ anymore.)
 Then $\AA'$ is still half-infinite and the total transversal measure of $\NN_\If$ on $\AA'$ is infinite.
 Let $\iota_\In\cn \CC_\In \to \sigma_\If$ be the collapsing map.
 The $\iota_\In$ takes $\AA'$ to a boundary geodesic loop of $\sigma_\In$ of infinite weight.
 Conversely the inverse-image of the geodesic loop is $\AA'$ since $\AA'$ is maximal.
 Since $\NN_\If$ has infinite measure on $\AA'$, the boundary component is a leaf of $N_\In$ with infinite weight.
 Then, since the transversal measure of $\NN_\In$ is locally finite, no leaf of $\NN_\In$ spirals towards the boundary loop of $\AA'$.
 Thus the boundary geodesic of $\sigma_\In$ is an isolated leaf of $N_\In$.

 (ii).
 Suppose that $\ell$ spirals.
 Since $\ell$ is admissible, the restriction of $dev(C)$ to a lift $\td{\ell}$ to $\td{S}$ is a simple curve on $\rs$, and we can assume that it connects $0$ and $\In$.
 Then, as in Definition \ref{4-27no3}, it lifts to a curve